-If there is any question about the recordation date of a civil record, request the Foreign Service post (FSP) (as explained in GN 00904.220) to contact the civil authorities and determine the date and basis on which the record was established.
+If there is any question about the recordation date of a civil record, request the Regional Federal Benefits Officer to ask the Federal Benefits Unit (FBU) or the Foreign Service Post (FSP), if needed, (as explained in GN 00904.220) to contact the civil authorities and determine the date and basis on which the record was established.

 Generally, do not ask a claimant living outside Slovenia to obtain a religious record because religious authorities do not respond promptly to requests from abroad.

-The FSP contacts the civil authorities and documents the response with either a letter from the authorities or a report of the contact.
+The FBU or FSP contacts the civil authorities and documents the response with either a letter from the authorities or a report of the contact.

 1. The Record Was Based on a Civil Record Made at or Near the Date of the Event

 The FBU or FSP takes no further action.

 2. The Record Was Established in the 1940s Based on a Religious Record